In this article, you will learn about the following:

-- Tax implications for trading options
+- Tax implications of trading options

 Before you can trade options with Wealthsimple, you have to apply to enable your accounts.
 If this step is not completed first, the option to trade options may be greyed out on your profile.
 This is because we want to make sure that anyone trading options with us fully understands how they work and what risks they carry.